February 17, 2025

 BVCM also means that companies can invest in technologies such as DACS (Direct Air Capture and Storage), or in research.

-The investment should be transparent both in terms of financing and reporting.
+The investment should be transparent in terms of both financing and reporting.
 There are also clear references to financing projects that are underfunded.

-Different ways of financing BVCM
+Different ways to finance BVCM

 SBTi has developed three models for financing BVCM: